- 1 What is the sesame oil?

 Since sesame oil is very tasty, many excellent dishes are prepared with it.
 In Indian cuisine, especially in southern states, people make widespread use of such an oil, as Mediterranean cuisine does from olive oil.

 Quite commonly used in Chinese and Korean cuisine.
-(More information on Sesame Recipes in the listing above)
+(More information on Sesame Recipes in the listing below)

 Composition of sesame oil per 100 g

 |Vitamin A||0 UI|

 |Vitamin B6 (Pyridoxine)||0 mg|